alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 + Click `egress`
 + Click `Shared access signature` under `Settings` and do the following:
   + Under `Permissions`, check `Read` only
-  + Set a time window in the `Start and expiry date/time` that gives you enough time to preform data egress
+  + Set a time window in the `Start and expiry date/time` that gives you enough time to perform data egress
   + Leave everything else as default click `Generate SAS token and URL`
   + Leave this portal window open and move to the next step
 + Open Azure Storage explorer